-RS 320 Indigenous Worldviews (4-0) 4
+RS 320 Indigenous Worldviews

 A survey of selected regional belief systems outside the major religious traditions treated in Phil 321.
 Emphasis is on philosophical foundations of religious cultures native to the Americas, Africa, Asia, Australia, and Old Europe.
 Special attention is given to the mythic and other symbolic expressions of archaic consciousness in contemporary societies.
-Alternate fall and summer terms.
-This course is the same as Phil 320;credit will be given for only one of these courses.
+This course is the same as Phil 320; credit will be given for only one of these courses.
+(4-0)

-RS 321 World Religions (4-0) 4
+RS 321 World Religions

 A study of the nature and history of the major contemporary religions of the world.
-Alternate fall and summer terms.
 This course is the same as Phil 321; credit will be given for only one of these courses.
+(4-0)